worace/circe-geojson/README.md

 parse("""{"type":"Point","coordinates":[1.0,-1.0]}""").as[GeoJson]
 ```

+## GeoJSON Nuances and Gotchas

+This library attempts to fully implement the GeoJSON Spec, which in some cases is more nuanced than it seems at first glance.
+In particular many of the GeoJSON types contain optional or dynamic fields, and accounting for these adds some complexities to the provided types.

+This section goes over some of these nuances and describes some techniques to make working with them easier.

 ### Foreign Members

 One of the trickier aspects of the GeoJSON Spec (defined in [section 6](https://tools.ietf.org/html/rfc7946#section-6)) is the provision for "Foreign Members".
 Objects are allowed to include non-standard keys at the top-level, such as a `Feature` object with the key of "title" alongside the standard "id", "type", "properties", and "geometry" keys.
 This is less of a problem in dynamic languages that can represent GeoJson as nested dictionaries or objects, but is a little tricky to represent in Scala.
 To this end, each of the `GeoJson` types in the library includes a `foreignMembers: Option[JsonObject]` member to capture these additional keys, if any are present.